manoncarbonnel/php-tools-tutorials/Templates/README.md

 ## Prerequisites

-You need to have the following softwares installed on your local machine :
+You need to have the following softwares installed on your local machine:
 - [Docker for windows](https://docs.docker.com/docker-for-windows/)
 - [Git](https://git-scm.com/)
 - Windows PowerShell